MicrosoftDocs/azure-devops-yaml-schema/task-reference/helm-deploy-v1.md

 **`azureContainerRegistry`** - **Azure Container Registry**<br>
 `string`.
 Required when `command == login || command == package`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select an Azure Container Registry which will be used for pushing helm charts.
+Select an Azure Container Registry which will be used for helm charts.
 <!-- :::editable-content-end::: -->
 <br>